 Brenda Gunn, Fellow with CIGI's International Law Research Program, will be a plenary participant on the session "A Building Block for Canada's Future: What Every Public Servant Needs to Know about the UN Declaration on the Rights of Indigenous Peoples (UNDRIP)."

-Brenda L. Gunn is a fellow with CIGI’s International Law Research Program (ILRP).
+Brenda L. Gunn is a CIGI fellow.
 In this role, Brenda will explore comparative approaches and best practices for the implementation of the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) internationally.
 She is also an associate professor in the Robson Hall Faculty of Law at the University of Manitoba.